Saints Row: Gat out of Hell: Development

 In December 2013, comedian Jay Mohr, who voiced antagonist Dane Vogel in Saints Row 2, revealed that he was doing voice work for the next Saints Row game.
-It was later revealed Volition would be unveiling a new game at PAX Prime on the August 29, 2014.
-They teased an image which depicts a Ouija board with the Saints' fleur-de-lis on it.
+It was later revealed that Volition would be unveiling a new game at PAX Prime on August 29, 2014.
+They teased an image depicting a Ouija board with the Saints' fleur-de-lis on it.
 Later, at their panel on the same day, Volition and Deep Silver confirmed a standalone expansion to Saints Row IV, called Saints Row: Gat out of Hell.
-The game was initially scheduled for release on January 27, 2015, for PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One but was later rescheduled to January 20, 2015, in North America and January 23, 2015, in Europe.
-The game will be released in a bundle alongside Saints Row IV: Re-Elected for PlayStation 4 and Xbox One.
+The game was initially scheduled for release on January 27, 2015, for the PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One but was later rescheduled to January 20, 2015, in North America and January 23, 2015, in Europe.
+The game was released in a bundle alongside Saints Row IV: Re-Elected for the PlayStation 4 and Xbox One.

 The expansion was inspired, in part, by Disney films, which are among the "big loves" of the game's creative director, Steve Jaros.
 He wanted the game to parody the fairytale qualities and "whimsical love songs" of the Disney film genre.
 Parts of the plot were taken from such films, including the birthday party prologue from Sleeping Beauty, talking inanimate objects, princess Jezebel rebelling against her father, Satan, through her spousal choice, and musical acts where Satan sings sentimentally.
 The open world was designed to be a "fun toy box" that encouraged traversal through flight.
 The January 2015 launch trailer included a hotline phone number with promotional hold music.